 Reedley School's Vision- our aims and values|

-A warm welcome from everyone at Team Reedley, and Mrs Ruth Thompson, Headteacher
+A warm welcome from everyone at 'TeamReedley' and Mrs Sarah Bell, Headteacher.

-Children, staff, parents and Governors work together to put learning at the heart of our community.
-Learning to write an exciting story or learning to play in the playground and have friends is equally important.
-The children work in twelve classes, with dedicated class teachers, and a large number of equally committed support staff who all have the children’s best interests at heart.
+Children, staff, parents and governors work together to put learning at the heart of our community.
+Learning to write an imaginative story or learning to play in the playground and have friends is equally important.
+The children work in twelve classes, with dedicated class teachers and a large number of equally committed support staff who all have the children’s best interests at heart.
 All the team are involved in regular training as we work together to move the school forward.

 The Chair of Governors is Mr David Leeming, who regularly visits the school.